oracle/graal/docs/security/JipherJCE.md

 ---
 layout: ni-docs
-toc_group: native-image
+toc_group: security-guide
 link_title: Jipher JCE with Native Image
-permalink: /reference-manual/native-image/Jipher/
+permalink: /security-guide/native-image/Jipher/
 ---

 # Jipher JCE with Native Image

-Jipher JCE is an Oracle-developed [Java Cryptography Architecture (JCA)](JCASecurityServices.md) provider that packages a pre-configured and FIPS compliant version of OpenSSL 3.0.
+Jipher JCE is an Oracle-developed [Java Cryptography Architecture (JCA)](../reference-manual/native-image/JCASecurityServices.md) provider that packages a pre-configured and FIPS compliant version of OpenSSL 3.0.
 The Jipher provider supports algorithms which are allowed by [FIPS](https://en.wikipedia.org/wiki/FIPS_140), including the OpenSSL 3.0's FIPS module.
 Jipher provides competitive performance compared to Bouncy Castle or the default JDK providers.
 It is recommended to enable Jipher with Native Image in contexts where only FIPS-allowed algorithms should be used.